-watch the recording as soon as you can.
 There is plenty of content that is separate from the textbook, handouts, and codebases, and I do not use slides in lecture.

-You are encouraged to ask questions or provide comments, either verbally, in chat, or in Piazza.
+You are encouraged to ask questions or provide comments, either verbally, in chat, or on Piazza.
 You can also help answer other student's questions and comments.
 What I'm asking of you is: Read.
 Attend.
 Ask.
 Answer.
 There is no such thing as a dumb question (or too esoteric of a question) - we will try our best to answer or comment on all questions.